At your Service: Servers and Clients#

 self.future.cancel() # Cancel the future.
 The callback will be called with Future.result == None.

-self.get_logger().info("Service Future canceled.
+self.get_logger().warn("Service Future canceled.
 The Node took too long to process the service call."

 "Is the Service Server still alive?")